SY26 Fluorescent Light Ballast/Capacitor Disposal

 Policy Steward:Assistant Vice-President for Police and Public Safety / Director of Environmental Health and Safety>

-To establish a policy and procedure for the handling and disposal of fluorescent light ballasts/capacitors containing polychlorinated biphenyls (PCB's) at all locations of The Pennsylvania State University.
+To establish a policy and procedure for the handling and disposal of fluorescent light ballasts/capacitors containing polychlorinated biphenyls (PCB's) at all locations of The Pennsylvania State University (except the Hershey Medical Center).

 The University is required by environmental regulations, 40 Code of Federal Regulations 761, to ensure the proper disposal of PCB containing ballasts/capacitors.